-This 68.60-acre site is zoned M-X-T and is located at 2420 Melwood Road in Upper Marlboro, approximately one-mile north of its intersection with Pennsylvania Avenue.
-A review of the available information indicates that Regulated Environmental Features (REF) (100-year floodplain) are located on-site.
-The soil types found on-site according to the United States Department of Agriculture Natural Resources Conservation Services (USDA NRCS) Web Soil Survey (WSS) are Marr-Dodon complex, Dodon fine sandy loam, Adelphia-Holmdel complex, and Westphalia-Dodon soils.
-A Marlboro Clay evaluation area is located on the northwest corner of the site.
-According to the Sensitive Species Project Review Area (SSPRA) map received from the Maryland Department of Natural Resources Natural Heritage Program (DNR NHP), there are no Rare, Threatened, or Endangered (RTE) species found to occur on or near this property.
+This 68.79-acre site is zoned M-X-T and is located at 4108 Rocky Bend Way in Upper Marlboro, approximately one mile north of its intersection with MD 4 (Pennsylvania Avenue).
+A review of the available information indicates that regulated environmental features (REF) including streams and their buffers, and 100-year floodplain are located on-site.
+The soil types found on-site according to the United States Department of Agriculture Natural Resources Conservation Services Web Soil Survey are Marr-Dodon complex, Dodon fine sandy loam, Adelphia-Holmdel complex, and Westphalia-Dodon soils.
+A Marlboro clay evaluation area is located on the northwest corner of the site.
+According to the Sensitive Species Project Review Area map received from the Maryland Department of Natural Resources Natural Heritage Program (DNR NHP), there are no Rare, Threatened, or Endangered (RTE) species found to occur on or near this property.
 There is Potential Forest Interior Dwelling Species (FIDS) habitat mapped on-site.
 The site has three stream systems that drain northward towards Cabin Branch, connecting to the Western Branch watershed, and then to the Patuxent River basin.
-The site has frontage on Melwood Road, which is a scenic - historic roadway, and is bounded by two master plan roads, a primary road to the north and collector to the west.
+The site has frontage on Melwood Road, which is a historic roadway, and is bounded by two master plan roads, a primary road to the north and collector to the west.
 The site is located within the Approved Westphalia Sector Plan and Sectional Map Amendment (February 2007).
-The site is located within the Environmental Strategy Area 2 (formerly the Developing Tier) of the Regulated Environmental Protection Areas Map, and in the Established Communities of the General Plan Growth Policy (2035) map as designated by Plan Prince George's 2035 Approved General Plan.
-The site is shown on the General Plan Generalized Future Land Use (2035) as Residential Low.
-According to the Countywide Green Infrastructure Plan of the Approved Prince George's Resource Conservation Plan (May 2017), the site contains Regulated and Evaluation Areas.
+The site is located within the Environmental Strategy Area 2 (formerly the Developing Tier) of the Regulated Environmental Protection Areas Map, and in the Established Communities of the General Plan Growth Policy map as designated by Plan Prince George's 2035 Approved General Plan (Plan 2035).
+The site is shown on the General Plan Generalized Future Land Use map (Plan 2035) as Residential Low.
+According to the 2017 Countywide Green Infrastructure Plan of the Approved Prince George's Resource Conservation Plan (GI Plan), the site contains Regulated and Evaluation Areas.